bradhowes/morkandmidi/README.md

 This package basically sets up MIDI and connects to all available inputs it finds.
 Connection state can be monitored by installing a `Monitor` instance, and actual MIDI commands can be observed by installing a `Receiver` instance.
-Everything else should be handle automatically by the package.
+Everything else should be handled automatically by the package.

 # To Use